 In accordance with the study brief and accepted 'best practice' in the development of major transport project economic analyses, this analysis has been prepared to conform to the EIS guidelines.

-More details on the approach to each of the three components of the Draft Economic Analysis is outlined in the relevant sections of this report.
+More details on the approach to each of the three components of the Economic Analysis are outlined in the relevant sections of this report.